Viewer Discretion: Please stop labeling me as an 'insecure' fiancee for crashing a bachelor trip because I had my reasons.

 My fiance, Kabir let my love for him brew.
 I was planning our wedding while he was getting over me on his bachelor trip.

 Kabir kept me hanging and made me believe that we as a couple were so real.
 I think somewhere deep-down he always knew how he felt but he chose not to confront it.
-While I was imaging my future with him and panning our wedding, he was contemplating our relationship.
+While I was imaging my future with him and planning our wedding, he was contemplating our relationship.

 On a table full of friends and family, Kabir decided to sneakily show me-- his longterm girlfriend a RING.
 What was I supposed to make out of that?